 - 11 self-care tips

-- Self-care journal prompts
+- Self-care questions and journal prompts

-- Exclusive self-care activities
+- Exclusive list of self-care activities

 Develop a Healthy Self-Care Routine